All Episodes

 As you might expect, there's like as many photos as there might be of a private citizen in France who was raised in the 50s and 60s.

-You know, there's occasional photos of special occasions, family gatherings, you know, communion, that kind of thing.
+You know, there's occasional photos of special occasions, family gatherings, communion, that kind of thing.

-Photography was an expensive and complicated thing back then.
+Photography was a expensive and complicated thing back then.

-Oh, you mean, so like, so like there's a picture of her satanic coronation at age 12 in the Illuminati Lodge?
+Oh, you mean so like, so like there's a picture of her satanic coronation at age twelve in the Illuminati Lodge.

-Like I've seen like four pictures of my dad as like a little kid.
+For real talk, like I've seen like four pictures of my dad as a little kid.

 I might be exaggerating.